 - Graduates will keep current with new instructional techniques, research results, advances in the ESL field, and education policy issues and demonstrate knowledge of the history of ESL teaching.
 They use such information to reflect on and improve their instruction and assessment practices.
 Candidates work collaboratively with school staff and the community to improve the learning environment, provide support, and advocate for ELLs and their families.

-Sports Leadership track outcomes
+Sports Leadership Concentration outcomes

 - Identify theories of leadership and how the theories apply to sports leadership;